kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

      label you see in a `kosli artifact get` command -->

-The ouput above shows that `runner:16d9990` started running in snapshot 65 of `aws-prod` environment.
+The output above shows that `runner:16d9990` started running in snapshot 65 of `aws-prod` environment.

 We have seen how Kosli can follow a git commit on its way into production, and provide information about the artifacts history, without any access to cyber-dojo's `aws-prod` environment.